-Apple’s Siri: the only search engine you’ll need
+Apple’s Siri: The only search engine you’ll need

 Voice talks

-As devices like Apple’s HomePod or AirPod systems, or less private and secure systems from other manufacturers flood the market you are not going to see voice search traffic shrink.
+As devices such as Apple’s HomePod or AirPod systems, or less private and secure systems from other manufacturers, flood the market you are not going to see voice search traffic shrink.

 While it used to matter to make all the world’s information searchable, a big part of the future of search is the need to make local information accessible and personal.